-Many of our children have experienced trauma and loss in their lives and can react by running away, stealing, lying, and physical and verbal aggression.
+Many of our children have experienced trauma and loss in their lives and can react by running away, stealing, lying and exhibiting physical and verbal aggression.

 I am open to working with birth families?

-Many of the children and youth we serve have regularly visits with family and kin.
-Being respectful and flexible with a child's birth parents is the best way to make that child feel safe and accepted and in turn this builds trust.
-At times you will see a child's birth parents during pick up and drop offs for visits and/or if appropriate you may be in touch with birth parent's to arrange visits or keep them up to date in regards to their child's well being.
+Many of the children and youth we serve have regularly scheduled visits with family and kin.
+Being respectful and flexible with a child’s birth parents is the best way to make that child feel safe and accepted and this in turn builds trust.
+At times you will see a child’s birth parents during the visit’s pick up/drop off times and/or if appropriate, you may be asked to communicate with birth parent’s to arrange these visits and/or update them about their child’s well being.

 I have not had a case of abuse or neglect?

 If you have had a Child Protection complaint, you may not be able to become a foster parent.
-A CAS check will be conducted for every family member/person over the age of 18 living in the home.
+A CAS Child Welfare Records Check will be conducted for every family member/person over the age of 18 living in the home.

 I am able to attend training?

-Every foster parent applicant must undergo a comprehensive home study assessment and be willing to complete on-going paper work as it pertains to the child/youth in their care.
-In addition, if and when approved as a foster parent minimally one parent will be required to attend monthly training sessions.
+Every foster parent applicant must undergo a comprehensive home study assessment and be willing to complete on-going administrative work as it pertains to the child/youth in their care.
+In addition, if and when approved as foster parents, minimally one parent will be required to attend monthly day time training sessions.

 No adult in my home has been convicted of a crime?

 If you or any adult living in your home has been convicted of certain criminal offenses, you cannot become a foster parent.
-Each adult member in your household over age 18 must complete a Criminal Reference/Vulnerable Sectors Screening.
+Each adult member in your household over the age of 18 must complete a Criminal Reference/Vulnerable Sector Screening.

-If you answer YES to all of the statements above, and you are interested in becoming a Foster Parent with ERS, learn more about what I have to offer you here.
+If you answer YES to all of the statements above, and you are interested in becoming a Foster Parent with ERS, learn more about what we have to offer you here.